hiof/frontend/README.md

 ## Roadmap

 - [ ] v3.6.0 - June 2.
 2015
-  - [ ] Improve navigation and header behaviour on mobile/smaller screens.
-  - [ ] Update and syncronize meta information in head unnafected by the view-type(backend-/frontendrendered)
+  - [x] Update and syncronize meta information in head unnafected by the view-type(backend-/frontendrendered)
+  - [ ] Implement semesterstart functionality
+  - [ ] Implement it-services functionality
+  - [ ] Implement library functionality
 - [ ] v3.7.0 - July 17.
 2015
+  - [ ] Improve navigation and header behaviour on mobile/smaller screens.
   - [ ] Refactor deploy
     - [ ] Split asset and code deploy into seperate tasks and combine them for one *full deploy*
   - [ ] Switch from Less to Sass for stylesheets preprosessing